FactsFromCats/tiktok_celebrity_blocker/README.md

 3. Watch as celebrities that don't care about you or Palestinians get blocked.

 ## Step 4: Adding more accounts to block (optional)
-To add more accounts edit the [blockList.json file](https://github.com/FactsFromCats/tiktok_celebrity_blocker/blob/main/blockList.json).
+To add more accounts edit the [blockList.json](https://github.com/FactsFromCats/instagram_celebrity_blocker/blob/main/blockList.json) file.

-Submit tiktok accounts to include in the blockLIst to https://www.tiktok.com/@factsfromcats or submit a pull request with your list.

 ## Troubleshooting
 If you encounter issues: